Randallstown High student arrested after gun found in backpack, latest in rash of weapons violations in Baltimore County Schools

 Principal Amy Tyler said staff noticed a group of students acting suspiciously and exchanging a backpack.
 A school resource officer and Baltimore County Police officer searched the backpack and found the gun.
 The students were then detained.

-Two Perry Hall Middle School students were shooting Orbeez toy guns on a bus after dismissal from school, according to a letter to parents by Principal Lisa Perry.
-Sources tell WJZ the incident happened last week.
+The same day, two Perry Hall Middle School students were shooting Orbeez toy guns on a bus after dismissal from school, according to a letter to parents by Principal Lisa Perry.

-The administration is working with the Baltimore County Police Department to identify the students, and police are investigating the incident.
+The administration is working with the Baltimore County Police Department to identify the students, and police are investigating the incident, Perry said.
 No injuries were reported.

 "Please speak with your children and ensure that they understand that any item that looks like a weapon or can be used like a weapon does not belong on school property or on our buses," said the principal in a letter to parents.
 "Students who are found to be in possession of a weapon will face serious school and legal consequences."